Discover Puglia Food, Wine & Culture Tour (September 1-9, 2026)

 - Walking unassisted at a relaxed pace on uneven pavements, hills, and stone stairs with only short breaks

-- Standing for 1 or 2 hours for walking tours with only short breaks and limited seating available
+- Standing for 2 hours for walking tours with only short breaks and limited seating available

 - Negotiating stone stairs to access some hotel rooms without elevators (porters will assist with luggage)